celestiaorg/test-infra/docs/test-plans/003-PayForData-GetSharesByNamespace/tp-003-pfd-gsbn.md

 ## Out-of-Scope

-- Optimint submitting data using public api or any other way
+- Rollmint submitting data using public api or any other way
 - Negative cases(i.e. pfd with insufficient balances)
 - Losing/Restoring connection between peers
 - Gas fees for submitting data(\*)